Agegraphic dark energy from entropy of the anti-de Sitter black hole

-Then, applying dynamical analysis techniques to the ADEADS model, we find that the universe will eventually evolve into an epoch characterized by the standard $\Lambda$CDM model since the attractor in the ADEADS model represents an epoch described by the cosmological constant $\Lambda$.
+Then, applying dynamical analysis techniques to the ADEADS model, we find that the universe will ultimately enter into an epoch characterized by the standard $\Lambda$CDM model since the attractor in the ADEADS model represents an epoch described by the cosmological constant $\Lambda$.
 In order to distinguish the ADEADS model from the standard $\Lambda$CDM model, we adopt the statefinder analysis method and find that the evolution curves for these examples deviate from the $\Lambda$CDM model in the late-time evolution, which indicates that the ADEADS model can be distinguished from the standard $\Lambda$CDM model.
-Thus, the ADEADS model, with the age of the universe as the IR cutoff, not only successfully describes the entire evolutionary history of the universe including the late-time acceleration phase but also asymptotically approaches the standard $\Lambda$CDM model, while remaining distinguishable from it through observable differences in the late universe.
+Thus, with the age of the universe as the IR cutoff, the ADEADS model successfully describes the entire cosmic evolutionary history, including the late-time acceleration.
+It asymptotically approaches the standard $\Lambda$CDM model while remaining observationally distinguishable from it in the late universe.

 \acknowledgments{This work was supported by the National Natural Science Foundation of China under Grant Nos.
 12405081, 12265019, and 11865018. }